About Us

 Acknowledgements

-We acknowledge with thanks the funding which have supported the development and evaluation of the program from 2011-2024, including: National Health and Medical Research Council (APP IDs 2005621, 566652, 1061744, 400001), Medical Research Future Fund (GNT2005621, MRF2006438) Australian Rotary Health, Monash University, and Helen Macpherson Smith Trust.
+We acknowledge with thanks the funding which have supported the development and evaluation of the program from 2011-2021, including: National Health and Medical Research Council (APP IDs 2005621, 566652, 1061744, 400001), Australian Rotary Health, Monash University, and Helen Macpherson Smith Trust.